 1) Go to bed at the same time every night

-If you want to get the next day off to a good start then it makes sense that you have to start the night before, right?
-I make sure I go to bed at 11am every night so I’ll have had a full eight hours sleep by the time I need to wake up – so even if I don’t bounce out of bed the next day my body is rested.
+According to Bustle, going to bed at the same each night can make you smarter, healthier and happier.
+Not a bad innings at all.
+If you want to get the next day off to a good start then it makes sense that you have to start the night before.
+I make sure I go to bed at the same time every night so I’ll have had a full eight hours sleep by the time I need to wake up – so even if I don’t bounce out of bed the next day my body is rested.

 2) Get up at the same time each morning